 Memory problems can be scary.
-It can be hard to know what to do if you think there is a problem or if you have been diagnosed with a memory problem.
-Memory Matters is here to support you and your family, no matter where you are along the illness related memory loss journey.
+It can be hard to know what to do if you think there is a problem or if you or a loved one has been diagnosed with Dementia.
+Memory Matters is here to support you and your family, no matter where you are along the memory loss journey.

 Support is vital for the caregivers of persons with memory problems.